 “Yes, sir.
 I had a close call.
 Thanks fer comin’ out.”

-I don’t say another word.
+I do not say another word.
 Now I had two deceptions to carry out.

 “Well, we’ll take y’all home, quick as can be.”